Will the REAL Magic Wand please stand up!

 Magic Wand® is a registered trade mark of Hitachi in Australia and other countries.
-It gives Hitachi the exclusive right to use the term 'Magic Wand' to name their now famous wand massagers.
+It gives Hitachi the exclusive right to use the term 'Magic Wand' to name their now famous Magic Wand massagers.

-There are three versions of the Hitachi Magic Wand, which are:
+There are four versions of the Hitachi Magic Wand, which are the: